Goodness-of-fit test for count distributions with finite second moment: Simulation study

-Finally, Figure~\ref{fig:figure7} shows the empirical power under alternatives obtained by means of the binomial thinning.
+Finally, Figure~\ref{fig:figure6} and Figure~\ref{fig:figure7} show the empirical power under alternatives obtained by means of the binomial thinning for $n=50$ and $n=100$.
 Since the thinning operator preserves the law in most of the cases, we report the Borel case in which the law is not preserved and the Geometric case in which the law is well-known to be preserved.
-In both cases $\mu$ is fixed at $15$ and $\lambda$ varies from $0$ to $6.5$ by $0.5$.
-Coherently with the theoretical results, in the Geometric case the empirical power of both tests remains constantly close to the nominal level.
-On the other hand, in the Borel case the empirical power of both tests start to increase when $\lambda$ increases but $Z_n$ performs better than $Q_n$.
+In both cases for $n=50$, $\mu$ is fixed at $15$ and $\lambda$ varies from $0$ to $6.5$ by $0.5$ while, for $n=100,$ $\mu$ is fixed at $15$ and $\lambda$ varies from $0$ to $9$ by $0.5$.
+Coherently with the theoretical results, in the Geometric case the empirical power of both tests remains constantly close to the nominal level for both sample sizes.
+On the other hand, in the Borel case the empirical power of both tests start to increase when $\lambda$ increases but $Z_n$ performs better than $Q_n$ and shows a satisfactory behaviour for $n=100$.